thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/embed-a-viz.md

 ## Edit the test.html

-You need to edit the page in your application or web page where you want to embed a ThoughtSpot pinboard or visualization.
-For this example, you'll get a copy of the
+You must edit the page in your application or web page where you want to embed a ThoughtSpot pinboard or visualization.
+For this example, you can get a copy of the
 <a href="{{"/downloads/test.html" | prepend: site.baseurl }}" target="_blank"><code>test.html</code></a>  file.

 1. Create an empty directory called `test`.